top of page

 • 4 min read

 Many people litter because it is easier than carrying waste until they find a bin.
-Convenience is consistently identified as the strongest behavioural driver.
+Convenience is consistently identified as the strongest behavioral driver.

 People are significantly more likely to litter if there is no bin within easy reach.